Dr. Nathan C. Heilman, BS, DVM, CVA, VSMT (Veterinary Spinal Manipulation Therapy)

 Since then he has studied Chinese veterinary herbal medicine intensively under the most qualified veterinary herbalists in North America.

-Karena is our head technician.
+Karena is our senior Veterinary Technician.
 She is a vivacious animal lover and a whirlwind of energy.
 Karena can often be caught singing or talking to herself or one of the many critters at Qi.
-She has been in the field for fifteen years and was certified back in 2005.
+She has been in the field for twenty years and was certified back in 2005.

 She resides with her partner Doug, her rescue dog Piper and two cats Ziggy and Zappa.
 Besides her love for animals, she enjoys the outdoors; hiking, kayaking, camping and skiing.